star-whale/starwhale/docs/docs/getting-started/index.md

 title: Getting started
 ---

-First, you need to install the [Starwhale Command Line Interface (SWCLI)](../swcli), which can be done by running the following command
+First, you need to install the [Starwhale Client (SWCLI)](../swcli), which can be done by running the following command

 ```bash
 python3 -m pip install starwhale